-How to style & photograph a fitted dress on a ghost mannequin
+How to photograph a fitted dress on a ghost mannequin

 Tight-fitting sleeved dresses are designed to neatly curve around a figure, so photographing one in a way that accentuates those contours is crucial in presenting them online.
-In this fashion product photography tutorial, we will teach you to to effectively style a fitted dress on an invisible/ghost mannequin to look amazing when uploaded to your your web store.
+In this fashion product photography tutorial, we will teach you to style a fitted dress on an invisible/ghost mannequin and get the right look.

 Whilst it’s possible to shoot a dress flat lay, on a hangar or even on a live model, using a special ghost mannequin allows it to appear as if an invisible model were wearing the dress.
 This gives the dress a full ‘body’ and allows the customer to more effectively visualize it when worn.

 With the goal to create a dynamic, consistent appeal across all of your product imagery, these steps should be followed for all dresses you photograph and upload to your web store.
 Doing so allows the potential customer to compare styles and colors significantly easier, as the dresses will be presented in the same manner - but of course, giving them a great style is the first priority.